sprat/claylinux/README.md

-# kernel-alpine
+# claylinux

-An Alpine Linux kernel to assemble a claylinux OS.
+claylinux is a toolbox to build live OS images using a Dockerfile & buildkit.